First-time homebuyer assistance in Texas

-Alongside your TDHCA mortgage loan, you’ll also receive a 0% interest second loan to help you cover the upfront costs of buying a home.
+First-time homebuyers can find a mortgage lender through The Texas Homebuyer Program, plus apply to receive a 0% interest second loan to help you cover the upfront costs of buying a home.
 You only have to pay it back when you sell, refinance or pay off your mortgage.

-This program is open to first-time homebuyers and qualified veterans.
+The My First Texas Home loan program is open to first-time homebuyers and qualified veterans.
+Loan types available include FHA, VA and USDA home loans.
 Alongside your low-interest, 30-year mortgage, you’ll get a second loan to help with your down payment and closing costs.

 That second loan has a 0% interest rate and will be worth between 2% and 5% of your mortgage, depending on your needs.

-To qualify, you’ll need to have a minimum credit score of 620 and meet the TDHCA’s income and purchase price limits.
+To qualify, you’ll need to have a minimum credit score of 620 and meet income and purchase price limits.

 Texas Mortgage Credit Certificate Program

-A Mortgage Credit Certificate (MCC) is a dollar-for-dollar reduction of the amount you owe on your federal income taxes.
+The Texas Homebuyer Program also offers a Mortgage Credit Certificate (MCC), which is a dollar-for-dollar reduction of the amount you owe on your federal income taxes.
 The reduction will be a percentage of the interest you pay on your mortgage.

 How to qualify for down payment assistance in Texas